-At Forest Hill we are committed to providing the highest quality education possible.
-You have chosen to entrust the education of your child to us, a mission we take very seriously.
-While your child attends Forest Hill School, (s)he will receive the best instruction possible in an environment, which recognizes each child's potential.
+Forest Hill School was a recipient of the prestigious National Blue Ribbon Award in 2019.
+At our school, we are committed to providing the highest quality education possible.
+You have chosen to entrust the education of your child to us and we take that responsibility very seriously.
+While your child attends Forest Hill, s/he will receive the best instruction possible in an environment that recognizes each child's potential.